Financial Planning

 Important factors that impact resale value and return on your investment.

-Are you thinking about making home renovations?
-You might wonder what the best home improvements for resale would be.
-The following guidelines, based on Remodeling magazine’s 2023 analysis of remodeling projects around the country, can give you a general idea on what you could recoup when you sell your home.
+Are you, as a homeowner, thinking about making renovations to increase your home's value?
+You might wonder what the best home improvements for resale would be to attract potential buyers and get the most return on your investment.
+The following guidelines, based on The Journal of Light Construction 2024 Cost vs. Value Report and the Remodeling Impact Report – key resources in the remodeling industry – can give you a general idea on what you could recoup when you sell your home.

 HOME IMPROVEMENT ROI CHART

-In general, you’re less likely to fully recoup your investment in a major kitchen or bathroom remodel than you are to get back what you spend on basic home infrastructure improvements such as a new roof, garage door, siding or windows.
-This table reveals the 2023 national averages of what various projects cost, what they were worth at resale and the percentage of cost recouped.
+In general, you're less likely to fully recoup your investment in a major kitchen renovation or bathroom upgrade than you are to get back what you spend on basic home infrastructure improvements such as a new roof, garage door replacement, siding or energy-efficient windows.
+These exterior improvements not only enhance curb appeal but also improve energy efficiency, making your home more attractive to potential homebuyers.
+This table reveals the 2024 national averages of what various home improvement projects cost, what they were worth at resale and the percentage of cost recouped, helping homeowners understand the project costs and potential impact on their property's value.

 ProjectJob CostResale value% recouped